spinscale/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 MeiliSearch is dedicated to all types of developers.
 Our goal is to deliver a developer-friendly tool, easy to install, and to deploy.
 Because providing an out-of-the-box awesome search experience for the end-users matters to us, we want to give everyone access to the best search experiences out there with minimum effort and without requiring any financial resources.

-Usually, when a developer is looking for a search tool to integrate into their application, they will go for ElasticSearch or less effective choices.
+Usually, when a developer is looking for a search tool to integrate into their application, they will go for Elasticsearch or less effective choices.
 Even if Elasticsearch is not best suited for this use case, it remains a great open-source solution.
 However, it requires technical know-how to execute advanced features and hence more time to customize it to your business.

 We aim to become the default solution for developers.